-Figure 1: Details of visual characterizations of volcanic hazards in the game (L to R): ash fall, mudflow, lava, gas and rock fall, partial and total burning clouds.
+Figure 1.
+Details of visual characterizations of volcanic hazards in the game (left to right): ashfall, mudflow, lava, gas and rockfall, partial burning clouds, and total burning clouds.

-80 A picture is worth a thousand words.
-Producers of TV News programs know that showing a snapshot of a natural disaster impacting people's lives creates instant strong emotions (Nazari, 2011; Lin, 2013).
-In Earth Girl Volcano we placed a major effort to represent unravelling volcanic hazards in impactful ways that are also grounded on real behaviors.
 To accomplish this result we used an innovative combination of 2D and 3D animation techniques that were visually rich but technically simple.
 This made possible the viewing of the animated simulations on devices and computers that are not state of the art.

-85 1.2 Target Audiences
+1.2 Target audiences

-A major practical objective when the core Earth Girl team set out to develop natural disaster games in 2010 was to create games for an audience that was both mainstream and non-technical.
+A major practical objective when the core Earth Girl team set out to develop natural hazard games in 2010 was to create games for an audience that was both mainstream and nontechnical.
 By mainstream we understood an audience that might be vaguely aware of volcanic disasters but is largely unfamiliar and lacks expert knowledge.
-By non-technical we understood an audience that was not interested in learning about the technicalities of volcanology, Earth science or disaster risk management, including details such as monitoring gas emissions or reading preparedness lessons.
-We had played several of the hazard games available at the time and they were either too lesson-oriented or included too many technical terms to be of significant interest to a mainstream non-technical audience (Latawiec, 2019; Castronovo, 2017; Solinska-Nowak, 2018).
-Our objectives were sharpened as we took the time over a period of several years (2009-2017) to talk to survivors of natural hazards, civil defense personnel and volcano monitoring scientists in different countries throughout the world including Indonesia, The Philippines, Thailand, Vanuatu, China, Italy, Chile, Mexico and the United States.
+By non-technical we understood an audience that was not interested in learning about the technicalities of volcanology, Earth science, or disaster risk management, including details such as monitoring gas emissions or reading preparedness lessons.
+We had played several of the hazard games available at the time, and they were either too lesson-oriented or included too many technical terms to be of significant interest to a mainstream non-technical audience (Latawiec, 2019; Castronovo, 2017; Solinska-Nowak, 2018).
+Our objectives were sharpened as we took the time over a period of several years (2009-2017) to talk to survivors of natural hazards, civil defense personnel, and volcano-monitoring scientists in different countries throughout the world including Indonesia, the Philippines, Thailand, Vanuatu, China, Italy, Chile, Mexico, and the United States.
 The lessons we learned from those conversations eventually led us to focus on two audience subsets that emerged as critical audiences: children and leaders, including government officials and community leaders, particularly those in disaster high-risk communities.

 Generally speaking children are usually at high risk during a natural hazard because most of them rely on the adults to save them or to tell them what to do.
-But as it turns out there are many occasions before or during a natural disaster that for whatever reason reliable adults are not around and children must fend for themselves.
+But as it turns out there are many occasions before or during a natural hazard that for whatever reason reliable adults are not around and children must fend for themselves.
 In fact the genesis of the Earth Girl character pays homage to the many girls throughout South and Southeast Asia who tragically perished during the 2004 Indian Ocean tsunami mostly because they lacked proper disaster awareness and preparedness information.
-During the last decade we gave countless games demos to students in schools and universities because children represent a direct link to parents, siblings and older members of the family.
+During the last decade we gave countless game demos to students in schools and universities because children represent a direct link to parents, siblings, and older members of the family.
 In Chile, for example, the National Network of Volcanic Surveillance organizes outreach fairs throughout areas of high volcanic risk.
-The participation in the 2019 regional event in the Lago Ranco commune, Los Ríos region, included almost a thousand children (998) with 51.4% girls and 48.6% boys.
-Around 300 adults attended with 67% women and 37% men.
-The attendance to geology and volcanology workshops was 68% female and 32% male, while the emergency management workshop was 20% female and 80% male (Gho, 2019).
+The participation in the 2019 regional event in the Lago Ranco commune, Los Ríos region, included almost a thousand children (998) with 51.4 % girls and 48.6 % boys.
+Around 300 adults attended with 67 % women and 37 % men.
+The attendance to geology and volcanology workshops was 68 % female and 32 % male, while the emergency management workshop was 20 % female and 80 % male (Gho, 2019).